Signing up for Gift Aid is a simple and powerful way to boost the value of your donations.

-What is Gift Aid? +Gift Aid is a simple way to increase the value of your gift to Practical Action - at not extra cost to you.
+Gift Aid is a simple way to increase the value of your gift to Practical Action – at no extra cost to you.
 If you pay tax in the UK, Practical Action can reclaim the basic rate tax (25%) on your gift.
 So, if you donate £20.00 it is worth £25.00.
 A Gift Aid declaration is a statement by an individual taxpayer that they want a charity to receive the tax paid on their donation back from the government.

 In order for Practical Action to reclaim the tax you have paid on your donations, you must have paid income and/or capital gains tax (in the UK) for each tax year (6 April to 5 April) at least equal to the tax that all the charities or Community Amateur Sports Club that you donate to will reclaim on your gifts for that tax year.
 Other taxes such as VAT and Council Tax do not qualify.